 Oregon was the first state to enact postal voting, or "vote-by mail" in the United States, in 1998.
-Voter turnout dramatically increased with this adaptation, and Oregon continues to have one of the highest participation rates in the country.
-Of course, absentee and early voting has long been available for military families and for individuals by request.
+Voter turnout dramatically increased with this adaptation and Oregon continues to have one of the highest participation rates in the country.
 As of 2020, Colorado, Hawaii, Washington, and Utah have all converted to vote-by-mail elections.
-The coronavirus pandemic has raised concerns about people visiting crowded polling places in person during 2020, and 46 states are loosening restrictions on vote-by-mail.
-To view the voting status of individual states for the 2020 election, check out ballotpedia; to investigate overall voting information, consult this usa.gov website.
+The coronavirus pandemic has raised concerns about people visiting crowded polling places in person during 2020 and 46 states are loosening restrictions on vote-by-mail.
+To investigate the current status of voting in each state, consult this usa.gov website.

 Research repeatedly shows that allowing people to vote by mail increases participation.
 A draft working paper of a Stanford University study found that postal voting in Colorado increased voter participation by ten percent.
-Notably, turnout amongst groups less likely to vote increased even more: 16 percentage points among young people, 13% among African-Americans, 11% among Asian-Americans, and 10 percentage points amongst Latinx Americans, blue-collar workers, those without a high school diploma, and those with less than \$10,000 of wealth.7
+Notably, turnout amongst groups less likely to vote increased even more: 16 percentage points among young people, 13% among African-Americans, 11% among Asian-Americans, and 10 percentage points amongst Latinx Americans, blue-collar workers, those without a high school diploma, and those with less than \$10,000 of wealth.